dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * they aren't worse than necessary
 * people have sufficient notice to be able to deal with the change

 It's worth noting that if we choose to keep `System.Reactive` as the main Rx package, a breaking change is, in the long run unavoidable.
 We can only solve the problem this ADR addresses by getting to a state where there is no UI-framework-specific code `System.Reactive`.
 One way (our preferred way) is to deprecate `System.Reactive`, and introduce a new main Rx package.
 There are people who really don't want us to do that, but it's important to be aware that the cost of keeping `System.Reactive` as the main Rx package would be to removed code from it.
 So this can never be as gentle a breaking change as 1) above: we are intending to remove something from the API.
+(The `ref\` vs `lib\` trick enables us to phase this by removing it from the public API without fully removing it.
+But that will still be a very sudden source-level breaking change for anyone upgrading to a new version of Rx.)

 It won't be quite as gentle as 2) either.
 The thing about CLR serialization is that anyone using it in .NET Core knew its days were numbered from the start.
 But in Rx we're talking about a change that had not been envisaged back in 2018 when the Rx API adopted its current form.
 People currently using Rx.NET's WPF and Windows Forms features don't know that change is coming.

 But I don't want to do anything as brutal as 3.
 The difference between 2 and 3 is essentially the combination of fair warning and time, so the upshot is that we are open to breaking changes, but they need to happen gradually, and people need to discover that the changes are coming in plenty of time to respond.
-However, the reason we prefer the idea of deprecating `System.Reactive` and introducing a new replacement (tentatively called `System.Reactive.Net`) is that it completely sidesteps this issue: no breaking changes are required.
+However, the reason we prefer the idea of deprecating `System.Reactive` and introducing a new replacement (tentatively called `System.Reactive.Net`) is that it completely sidesteps this issue: no breaking changes to `System.Reactive` are required.

 #### 'Clean starts' aren't, due to extension method ambiguity